pulumi/docs/content/docs/reference/pkg/azure-nextgen/portal/tenantconfiguration.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const tenantConfiguration = new azure_nextgen.portal.v20200901preview.TenantConfiguration("tenantConfiguration", {
+const tenantConfiguration = new azure_nextgen.portal.TenantConfiguration("tenantConfiguration", {
     configurationName: "default",
     enforcePrivateMarkdownStorage: true,
 });